oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 - Click the `Download` option on this menu

 Your web browser will start to download the object and depending on the web browser you will get a download options popup.
-This is the one I got when doing the download using Firefor on MacOS Catalina
+This is the one I got when doing a similar download using Firefox on MacOS Catalina

 ![](images/Object-storage-restored-object-download-options.png)